 Executive coaching is generally a company-sponsored perk for top high potential employees to work with an external coach.
 In the 1980s and 90s, executive coaching was used to primarily “fix” a leader who was underperforming.
 Today, the goal is to help the leader build a powerful vision of the future.

 Peer coaching is where two people of equal status work together to sharpen one another’s skills.
-The process is confidential, so the advice is straightforward and candid with the goal being advancement within the organization.
+The process is confidential, so the advice is straightforward with the goal being advancement within the organization.
 Companies that use peer coaching state they see higher employee engagement and develop the team’s camaraderie.